Louisiana black bear

 The Louisiana black bear (Ursus americanus luteolus), one of 16 subspecies of the American black bear, is found in parts of Louisiana, mainly along the Mississippi River Valley and the Atchafalaya River Basin.
 It was classified as 'threatened' under the U.S. Endangered Species Act from 1992–2016.
 The validity of this subspecies has been repeatedly debated.

 Description

-The subspecies does not have a substantially different appearance than the nominate U. americanus americanus, but the skull is relatively long, narrow and flat and the molars are proportionately large.
+The subspecies does not have a substantially different external appearance than the nominate U. americanus americanus, but the skull is relatively long, narrow and flat and the molars are proportionately large.
 The fur color is usually black, but a cinnamon phase is known to exist.